rust-lang/reference/src/attributes.md

 > &nbsp;&nbsp; | _MetaItem_\
 > &nbsp;&nbsp; | _MetaItem_ `,` _MetaSeq_

-Any [item declaration] or [generic lifetime or type parameter][generics] may have an attribute applied to it.
+An _attribute_ is a
+general, free-form metadatum that is interpreted according to name, convention, and language and compiler version.
 Attributes are modeled on Attributes in [ECMA-335], with the syntax coming from [ECMA-334] \(C#).
-An _attribute_ is a general, free-form metadatum that is interpreted according to name, convention, and language and compiler version.

 Attributes may appear as any of:

 * A single identifier, the attribute name
 * An identifier followed by the equals sign '=' and a literal, providing a